-- a.
 Students should meet with their DSAC at least one and no more than three months before the dissertation defense.
 The purpose of the meeting is to establish whether the research has reached a stage at which it is ready for a defense.
-All Committee members should attend except the Dean's representative, whose presence is optional. - b.
-Advisors will fill out a questionnaire to certify that they have reviewed a draft of the written dissertation which indicates that the final dissertation will be acceptable for defense.
+All Committee members should attend except the Dean's representative, whose presence is optional.